henley-regatta/adventofcode2020/README.md

 I don't think I've got the chops for this one for the full list but hey ho.

+Answers are structured by language (Python, Go, Rust) and named by day.

+I find Python easiest so there's answers by day,part for all the problems I've attempted.
+I've done the superset problems (normally part2) in Go as an exercise in learning that for _most_ days.
+I've done a smattering of problems in Rust as a learning exercise there, but although the compiler's great at giving help I find it quite a frustrating language to write in.

 ## smol python script go brrrrrrr

   * `day1part1.py` - brute force python approach to the solution.
 Works.